 “I would like to learn how to shudder,” said the younger son.
 And with that started a story full of scary happenings…

-The Story of the Youth Who Went Forth to Learn What Fear Was is a Brothers Grimm fairy tale.
-A good-for-nothing boy encounters a ghost, hanged men, three nights in a haunted castle with black cats, moving beds and bowling corpses and spirits.
+The Story of the Youth Who Went Forth to Learn What Fear Was is a Brothers Grimm fairy tale about a good-for-nothing boy.
+He encounters a ghost, hanged men, a haunted castle, black cats, moving beds, bowling corpses and spirits.
 Nothing makes him shudder.
-At last his wife makes him shudder with little wiggling fish.
+At last his wife makes him shudder with little fish.